 During the year, approximately 4,600 students and 1,100 adults take part in the program, with more than 300 resource guides distributed to area teachers.

 The arts education coordinator sends a letter out to all elementary teachers serving Carlsbad residents, informing them about the program.
 Interested teachers then call 760-434-2901 to make a reservation.
 After registering for the program, the teacher is sent a confirmation notice and a resource guide that includes background information about the exhibition's topic or theme as well as related hands-on activities for use in the classroom.
-This resource guide is not only related to the specific exhibition, it also ties into the California State Department of Education Visual and Performing Arts Standards and the current elementary school curriculum.
+This resource guide is not only related to the specific exhibition, it also ties into the Common Core Standards and the current elementary school curriculum.
 Using the curriculum guide in class, the teacher prepares the students for their upcoming visit to the gallery.

 School children, with their teachers and a number of accompanying parents, come for a tour of the exhibition in the gallery - an important interaction with original works of art in a professional museum setting.
 During their tour, they are guided by a trained artist/educator who not only discusses various ideas with the students, but involves them in some type of interactive gallery activity.